kaustubhdeokar/Blogging-Application/readme.md

 - The schema for the same can be found in file `schema.sql` in the root directory.
 - For running it locally, <strong> setup.md </strong> can be used to download the required additional applications.<br>

+### Changes:
+- Comment Management: The Comment Management service remains as is, but it now interacts with MongoDB instead of MySQL.